NoManNayeem/VoiceLab-Pro/SETUP.md

 - Ensure migrations are applied: `alembic upgrade head`

 ### TTS generation fails
-- Verify ElevenLabs API key is set in `.env`
+- Verify at least one TTS provider API key is set in `.env`:
+  - `ELEVENLABS_API_KEY` for ElevenLabs TTS
+  - `CARTESIA_API_KEY` for Cartesia AI TTS
-- Check API key is valid and has credits
+- Check API key is valid and has credits/quota
 - Review backend logs for error messages
+- For ElevenLabs: Check if Free Tier restrictions apply (VPN/Proxy issues)

 ## Production Deployment